On this page

 A $1 million scholarship fund has been created to support 110 high school students from under-represented groups to pursue science, technology, and mathematics (STEM) subjects at SACE level.

-Scholarships of $7500 to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.
+Scholarships up to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.

 Applications are being sought from public school secondary students who will be undertaking SACE stage 1 STEM subject(s) in 2019 and SACE stage 2 subject(s) in 2020.